Engee documentation

 Yes

 # Initial node temperatures, [T1 T2 ...
-Tn] — vector of initial temperatures for the Foster model
+Tn] — the initial temperature vector for the Foster model

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR